nandita5305/HackXplore/README.md

 # 🌌 HackXplore — Discover Hackathons & Internships in One Place

 **Tired of missing out on exciting hackathons and internships?**
-**HackXplore** brings them all together — from Devfolio, Unstop, DoraHacks, Hack2Skill, Devpost, and Internshala — so you never miss an opportunity again.
+**HackXplore** brings them all together — from Devfolio , Unstop, DoraHacks, Hack2Skill, Devpost, and Internshala — so you never miss an opportunity again.

 ---